ecopoesis/miker.org/content/posts/2019-02-18-building-a-better-keyboard.md

 {{< img src="left-switches.jpg" caption="Left plate with corner switches" >}}

 After all the switches for a plate are in place I like to add a set of temporary keycaps.
 I intentionally left a little slop for attaching the assembled plate to the case because I was unsure of the tolerances of the various manufacturing processes I used to create the sub-assemblies.
-Having the keyscaps on makes lining things up easier.
+Having the keycaps on makes lining things up easier.

 {{< img src="left-keycaps.jpg" caption="Left plate with keycaps" >}}